pivotal/docs-tap/getting-started/for-developers.md

 The how-to guides in this section offer hands-on instruction to help get developers started on Tanzu Application Platform.

-Before you start, be sure to complete all the [Getting started prerequisites](../getting-started.md).
+Before you start, be sure to complete all [Getting started prerequisites](../getting-started.md).

 ## <a id='how-to-developers'></a>How-to guides for developers